cilium/cilium.io/src/posts/2023-01-25-hetzner/index.md

 ## Test 2

-In this test we have deployed Cilium without kube-proxy replacement, VXLAN encapsulation, or Cilium native BGP and Maglev.
+In this test we have deployed Cilium with kube-proxy replacement, VXLAN encapsulation, or Cilium native BGP and Maglev.
 Exact parameters and test outputs can be found [here](https://github.com/hetznercloud/cilium-tests#test-2).

 ##### **RPS:**